kesharwaniyanshi/TBD_Myntra_Hackerramp/README.md

 ### 1. Top 10 Outfits
 A feature showcasing the top 10 outfits, developed using PostgreSQL, Python, and Flutter.

-### 2. Chat Application
+### 2. Communication
-A chat app built using the MERN stack (MongoDB, Express, React, Node.js).
+A chat feature built using the MERN stack (MongoDB, Express, React, Node.js).

 ### 3. Recommendation System
 A system that provides personalized recommendations based on user data, implemented using Python, Flask, and various datasets.